mithraiclabs/psyoptions-docs/docs/how-it-works.md

 `underlying_assets_required = underlying_amount_per_contract + (underlying_amount_per_contract * 0.0005)`

-These unserlying assets are then stored in the option markets' _Underlying Asset Pool_.
+These underlying assets are then stored in the option markets' _Underlying Asset Pool_.
 If the transfer to the pool succeeds (i.e. enough underlying was posted), then the protocol mints the user 2 tokens, the **OptionToken** and the **WriterToken**.